nashville-software-school/client-side-mastery/book-5-kneel-diamonds/chapters/IJ_LOCATION_COMPONENT.md

 4. **Network Tab**: A developer tool that allows you to inspect HTTP requests and responses
 5. **Radio Button Groups**: Radio buttons with the same `name` attribute work as a group where only one can be selected

-## 🎓 Practice Exercise: Inspecting Network Requests
+## 🎓 Practice Exercise: Dr. Jones' Research Expansion

-1. Open your browser's developer tools and go to the Network tab
-2. Refresh the page and find the request to `socioLocations`
-3. Click on the request and examine:
-   - The Headers tab: What's the request method, URL, and status code?
-   - The Preview tab: How many location objects are returned?
-4. Try adding a new location to your `database.json` file (in the `socioLocations` array)
-5. Refresh the page and see if your new location appears in the radio buttons
+Dr. Jones has rushed into your office with exciting news!
+Her research grant has been expanded to include metropolitan areas, and she needs you to update the survey right away.

+"I need to add 'Metropolitan' as a new location category before my presentation tomorrow," she explains, adjusting her iconic hat.
+"The urban/rural spectrum is incomplete without it!"

+Where should you make this change?

 ## 📝 What We've Learned